-Inspirational quotes for International Women's Day
+Powerful quotes for International Women's Day

 [Tradition] has to move according to the time that we live in.

-Angélique Kidjo, Beninese Grammy Award-winner
+Angelique Kidjo, Beninese Grammy Award-winner

 4. Bessie Coleman

-In 1921, 21-year-old Bessie Coleman become the first African-American female to become a licensed pilot.
+In 1921, 21-year-old Bessie Coleman became the first African American female licensed pilot.

 Coleman was rejected from American aviation schools because of the colour of her skin and her gender.
-But that did not stop her from attending an international aviation school in France and ultimately obtain her license.
+But that did not stop her from attending an international aviation school in France and ultimately obtaining her license.

 "I knew we had no aviators, neither men nor women, and I knew the race needed to be represented along this most important line, so I thought it my duty to risk my life to learn aviation and to encourage flying among men and women of our race, who are so far behind the white race in this modern study," Coleman famously said.